nithin-vijayan/ridersinn/README.md

-# ridersinn
+# Ridersinn
-A social network platform for Motorcyclists
+A python Django based social network platform for Motorcyclists